 It has won a plethora of awards, including Best Supporting Actress (Underground Cinema Awards) for Amy-Joyce, the Iris Prize Youth Award, the Tiernan McBride Award (Galway Film Fleadh), the Audi Dublin Film International Festival Best Short, as well as securing an IFTA Nomination for Graham Cantwell for Best Film and a Writer’s Guild of Ireland ‘Zebbie’ Best Screenplay Nomination.

-The feature film production of this highly successful short is expected to be filmed in late 2018.
+The feature film production of this highly successful short is expected to be filmed in 2019.

 Amy-Joyce’s directorial offering Body of Christ broadcast on SKY Television’s new series The Short Film Show on 22nd January.
 It is Nominated at The International Short Film Show Awards in Nottingham in March.
 Here she gives a video interview about how she got involved with making short films.